yiliu1237/Fractured-Frost-Procedural-Ice-Destruction-Objects/README.md

-# Fractured Frost: Procedural Ice Destruction
+# Fractured Frost: Procedural Ice Destruction Objects

-## Project Theme
+## Project Introduction
 The theme of this project revolves around the **transformation of natural elements**, focusing on the creation and procedural destruction of ice objects in a virtual environment.
 By utilizing **Infinigen's procedural generation techniques**, the project crafts intricate and photorealistic ice models and integrates them into **Houdini** for spectacular visual effects that simulate realistic ice destruction.
 This pipeline combines nature-inspired procedural modeling with cutting-edge simulation techniques, emphasizing themes of **fragility**, **force**, and **transience** in nature.

 ## Overview